Scan to download memorist

 When you write an entry in memorist and tag the people you mention, you're not just organizing your journal.
 You're building a living record of your relational life.
 Every tag is a data point — a signal that says this person showed up in my thoughts today.

-memorist's insights take the long view.
-Over weeks and months, patterns emerge: which people appear in your happiest entries, which relationships are thriving, which are quietly fading.
+You can also take the long view yourself.
+Because every entry is tagged, you can open any person's tag and read every entry that mentions them, or browse your tags and timeline over weeks and months to see which people appear in your happiest entries and which have quietly gone silent.
 Your journal becomes a mirror for how you're actually living your relational life — not how you think you are.

-The approach is fundamentally different from a contact manager or a CRM. memorist doesn't ask you to schedule check-ins or set reminders.
-It learns from how you already live and tells you when something shifts.
+The approach is fundamentally different from a contact manager or a CRM. memorist doesn't turn your friends into a database of tasks.
+You journal about your life, set a Tempo for the people who matter, and it tells you when it's been too long.
 Your journal entries are the input.
-Relationship awareness is the output.
+A gentle nudge to reach out is the output.

 Is my journal private?